-The goals of the Medicaid program is to provide health coverage and access to care for people who need it.
+The goals of the Medicaid and CHP+ programs are to provide health coverage and access to care for people who need it.
 We do not believe this proposal meets this goal, and we urge CMS to reject the elements of the proposal discussed above.
 If you have any questions, please feel free to contact Jennifer Hoque at jennifer.hoque@cancer.org.